 Transform scientific discovery and academic knowledge into meaningful solutions that will better our world.

 Rice’s engineering and science faculty are leading some of the most inspiring scientific breakthroughs and technology innovations of our time.
-The new Engineering and Science Building will sit at the forefront of those discoveries and serve as a resource that will inspire and support a new era of innovation and entrepreneurship.
-The facility’s increased capacity for research and professional collaboration will significantly boost educational opportunities for students and fuel some of Rice’s most exciting research initiatives, including the Welch Institute for Advanced Materials, Rice’s Quantum Initiative, Carbon Hub and the Nanotechnology Enabled Water Treatment Center (NEWT).
+The Ralph S. O'Connor Building for Engineering and Science will sit at the forefront of those discoveries and serve as a resource that will inspire and support a new era of innovation and entrepreneurship.
+The facility’s increased capacity for research and professional collaboration will significantly boost educational opportunities for students and fuel some of Rice’s most exciting research initiatives, including materials science, Rice’s Quantum Initiative, Carbon Hub and the Nanotechnology Enabled Water Treatment Center (NEWT).

 Visit thefutureofresearch.rice.edu to explore the possibilities.